Cleansing Excess Pitta from the Body

 According to Ayurveda, health is our natural, balanced state.
 Ayurveda defines the many substances and influences, both internal and external, that are beneficial and detrimental to our bodies.

-While avoiding every substance or situation that is unhealthy is nearly impossible in today's world, the wisdom of Ayurveda can boost your understanding of health and support choices that lead to a balanced state of being.
-Ayurveda offers knowledge to increase awareness of the factors that may cause imbalance and ways to create balance by regulating the systems of the body through diet, lifestyle, herbs, yoga, and meditation.
+Avoiding every substance or situation that is unhealthy is nearly impossible in today's world.
+However, the wisdom of Ayurveda can boost your understanding of health and support choices that lead to a balanced state of being.
+Ayurveda offers knowledge to increase awareness of the factors that may cause imbalance in our bodies and our lives.
+It also provides ways to create and maintain balance by regulating the systems of the body through diet, lifestyle, herbs, yoga, and meditation.

 What Is Pitta Dosha?

 Of the three doshas in Ayurveda, pitta is the hottest, oiliest, and sharpest.
-If you're feeling overheated in any way, there could be an excess of the pitta dosha occuring within your body.
-If you're wondering whether your pitta is out of balance, please take a moment to visit the Ayurvedic Profile™ quiz on our website, which can help you determine which dosha is acting up and what steps you can take for optimal health.
+If you're feeling overheated in any way, there could be an excess of the pitta dosha occurring within your body.
+If you're wondering whether your pitta is out of balance, please take the dosha quiz, which can help you determine your Ayurvedic body type, which dosha is acting up, and what steps you can take for optimal health.

-Ayurveda teaches that routine detoxification can be invaluable for maintaining good health during seasonal changes.
-Summer is the season where pitta dosha accumulates in the body.
-Particularly if an individual's constitution is pitta-predominant, the increase in excess heat can become reactive, settle in the tissues, and manifest as an imbalance if it is not properly eliminated.
+According to Ayurvedic wisdom, routine detoxification can be invaluable for maintaining good health during seasonal changes.
+Summer is the season where pitta dosha accumulates in the body, particularly if an individual's constitution is pitta-predominant.
+The increase in excess heat can become reactive, settle in the tissues, and manifest as an imbalance if it is not properly eliminated.

 A person's complexion may also be an indication of whether or not there is a toxic overload in the body.
 Excess pitta in the blood can result in breakouts on the skin such as hives, acne, and red rashes.
 Cleansing the body, particularly the liver and blood, through diet and herbs can result in clear, radiant skin and more balanced pitta dosha.

 As with any imbalance, Ayurvedic treatment involves first removing the cause and then applying the therapeutic remedies necessary to bring the body back into balance.
-Ayurveda offers simple and gentle dietary, herbal, and lifestyle guidelines to assist the body in removing excess pitta dosha and cleansing the body of natural toxins.
-The therapies to balance pitta are both cooling and reducing.
+Ayurveda offers simple and gentle dietary, herbal, and lifestyle guidelines to assist the body in releasing built up toxins and clearing excess pitta dosha from the system.
+The remedies to balance pitta are both cooling and reducing.